jcubic/jquery-terminal-wiki/Getting-Started.md

 this will display different prompt to login in users and normal users, about authentication later.

-As with any API you can return promise from prompt function:
+As with any terminal function, you can also return promise from prompt function:

 ```javascript
 $('#terminal').terminal("service.py", {